intersective/pfas-design-system/content/components/button.md

 {{< component-figure src="/img/components/button/large light.png" style="dark" >}}
   Light: Adapted from Default Button, with a light background (i.e. white) for dark interfaces.
 {{< /component-figure >}}

+---

+## Icon-only Buttons

+Only for actions that well-understood, like Add, Delete, Compose, Close, etc. Do not mix icons and text in the same button.

+Icons for destructive actions such as Delete should be colored red.

+{{< component-figure src="/img/components/button/icon.png" >}}
+  Icon
+{{< /component-figure >}}

+---

 ## Resources